GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 This means that the click event will begin at `window` and the browser will ask the following questions:

-“Is anything listening for a click event on the `window` in the capturing phase?”
+"Is anything listening for a click event on the `window` in the capturing phase?"
 If so, the appropriate event handlers will fire.
 In our example, nothing is, so no handlers will fire.

 Next, the event will _propagate_ to the `document` and the browser will ask: "Is anything listening for a click event on the `document` in the capturing phase?"
 If so, the appropriate event handlers will fire.